US Sailing Procedures for Denying the Right of Appeal at Sailing Events

 7.2 Notice – Notice of an exception, and the conditions of the exception, will be posted on the List of Approved Events at US Sailing's Rules/No Appeal page.

-8. Modifications
+VIII.
+Modifications

-8.1 Changes to these Guidelines – The guidelines will be reviewed periodically and may be modified from time to time.
+8.1 Changes to These Guidelines – The guidelines will be reviewed periodically and may be modified from time to time.

 8.2 Effect of Modifications – Generally, any modification will have no effect on events for which permission has already been granted.
 If a modification is applicable to an event for which permission has been granted, the Organizing Authority will be notified by US Sailing.